Research Institute for Discrete Mathematics

 L. Lavagno, I.L.
 Markov, G. Martin, and L.K.
 Scheffer, eds.:

-Electronic Design Autoimation for IC Implementation, Circuit Design, and Process Technology.
+Electronic Design Automation for IC Implementation, Circuit Design, and Process Technology.

 CRC Press, 2nd edition, 2016.